Approach and ILS Landing

 What is the blue-dashed line?

 You might ask what the blue dashed line is.
-It is part of the new FIX INFO feature, available only in the Development version for the time being.
-It allows drawing distance rings or radial lines from navigation fixes.
+It is part of the FIX INFO feature which allows drawing distance rings or radial lines from navigation fixes.
 For this illustration, it helps us to visualize the localizer signal path at 261° into the runway, which we are going to capture with the APPR mode.

 APPR also arms the glideslope descent (G/S) and the aircraft will descend as soon as it captures the ILS glideslope signal.

 Do not descend without ATC clearance and only when directly on the ILS localizer path as only as obstacle clearance is guaranteed.

 To help with this you can use the